hiennguyen511/MoviePage/README.md

+call api in a file ultis.ts
+config typescript in a file index.d.ts define image, env useContext with typescript provider and consumer pass value and context suita to value

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.